SamDeMario-lab/NanoBlot/README.md

 </div>
 <br/>

 Advancements in long read sequencing have yielded unprecedented information about isoform usage.
-However, due to the high information density, visualization of long-read sequencing data remains challenging.
-Northern blots have long been used to study isoform usage.
-Here we present NanoBlot, a simple, open-source, command line tool to produce northern blot-like images from Oxford Nanopore sequencing data.
-One advantage of NanoBlots is that probes can be designed to visualize isoforms which would normally be difficult to observe on traditional northern blots.
-For example, transcripts can be excluded from a blot based on the presence of a specified region.
-Additionally, multiple colors can be used to highlight specific isoforms.
-NanoBlot can accept either raw Nanopore data or processed bam files.
-It is based around ggplot and is easily customizable.
+However, visualization of long-read sequencing data remains challenging due to high information desnity.
+RT-PCR and Northern blots have long been used to study isoform usage for single genes.
+Here we present NanoBlot, a simple, open-source, command line tool which generates Northern blot and RT-PCR like images from Oxford Nanopore sequencing data.
+Advantages of NanoBlots include: designing probes to visualize isoforms which would be impossible with traditional RT-PCR or northern blots, excluding reads based on the presence or absence of a specific region and, multiplexing plots with mulitple colors.
+In addition to traditional gel-like images, Nanoblot also outputs other visualizations such as violin plots.
+Nanoblot accests processed bam files.
+Plotting is based around ggplot2 and is easily customizable.

 ## Dependencies